Lance1o7/ece405/cover.md

 ### Method 1.
 Submit your file via email

-If you do not like playing with Git, just send me an email with your `.md` file and where it should be.
+If you do not like playing with Git, just send me an email (`lianlongsun [at] rochester.edu`) with your `.md` file and where it should be.
 I'll take care of the rest.
 If you are not familiar with Markdown, you can also send me a Word file and I'll convert it to Markdown for you.
 If you'd like to change the table of content / modify the file structure, please also let me know.

 ### Method 2.
-Fork the repository
+Fork the repository - Recommended

-1. Fork the repository to your own GitHub account.
+1. Fork [the repository](https://github.com/Lance1o7/ece405) to your own GitHub account.
 2. Clone the repository to your local machine.
 3. Create a new branch for your contribution.
 4. Make your changes.